-Alice Winocour, Arnaud Desplechin and Agnieszka Holland to compete in San Sebastián
+Alice Winocour, Arnaud Desplechin and Agnieszka Holland to compete at San Sebastián

 - Couture, Two Pianos and Franz shine bright among the new films set to duke it out for the Golden Shell

-After the announcement of the Spanish films set to participate at the upcoming 73rd San Sebastián International Film Festival, among which the new works by Alauda Ruiz de Azúa, José Luis Guerin, Alberto Rodríguez and the duo Jose Mari Goenaga and Aitor Arregi will compete for the Golden Sell (read news), the festival has added the first round of international titles that will vie for the award.
+After the announcement of the Spanish films set to participate in the upcoming 73rd San Sebastián International Film Festival, among which the new works by Alauda Ruiz de Azúa, José Luis Guerin, Alberto Rodríguez, and duo Jose Mari Goenaga and Aitor Arregi will compete for the Golden Shell (see the news), the festival has added the first round of international titles that will be vying for the award.

-Leading the pack is Couture, the eagerly awaited new film by French director Alice Winocour, who had already been invited to this section with Proxima [+see also:
+Leading the pack is Couture, the eagerly awaited new feature by French director Alice Winocour, who had already been invited to take part in this section with Proxima [+see also:

 film review